 Located in the heart of the Twin Cities,

 Augsburg's main campus surrounds Murphy

 Square, the oldest park in Minneapolis.
 The

-University of Minnesota West Bank campus and
+University of Minnesota West Bank campus

-the University of Minnesota Fairview Medical
+and the University of Minnesota Fairview

-Center are across the street from Augsburg,
+Medical Center are across the street from

-with the Mississippi River and the Seven
+Augsburg, with the Mississippi River and the

-Corners theatre district just a few blocks away.
+Seven Corners theatre district just a few

+blocks away.
+The 23-acre campus consists of

+a mix of historic and newer buildings that

+reflect the contemporary needs of the

+academic programs.

-The 23-acre campus consists of a mix of historic and newer buildings that reflect the contemporary needs of the academic programs.
-Augsburg's newest signature academic building, the Hagfors Center for Science, Business, and Religion, will open for classes January 8, 2018.
-In addition to its Minneapolis campus, Augsburg has a location in Rochester, Minnesota, and maintains international sites and staff in Mexico, Nicaragua, and Namibia.
+Augsburg's newest signature academic

+building, the Hagfors Center for Science, Business, and Religion, opened for classes in January 2018.
+In addition to its Minneapolis campus, Augsburg has a location in Rochester, Minnesota, and maintains international sites and staff in Central America and southern Africa.